saich9424/SOEN-691-PROJECT/README.md

 ### Technologies

-We are going to use Python, Pandas and Matplotlib.
+We are going to use Python, Pandas, Spark and Matplotlib.
 We are going to use Python libraries for general computation on data.
-Pandas will be useful analysing data and also transforming the data at the same time.
+Pandas & Spark will be useful analysing data and also transforming the data at the same time.
 Using Matplotlib, we will be able to generate graphs for visulization of huge data.

 ### Algorithms